Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry

 Both expressions vanish linearly as the parameters approach their respective zero-temperature boundaries.
 If $g_{0}=g_{1}$, $T_{p_{1}}$ and $T_{p_{2}}$ are independent of $B$, and appears as vertical lines in Fig.\ref{fig:Ph-dgm1}.

 In Fig. \ref{fig:Ph-dgm2} is shown, how the low-temperature entropy $S(T)$ landscape changes in the $(J_{2}/J_{1},\,\mu_{{\rm B}}g_{0}B/J_{1})$ plane, when the two sublattices have $g_{0}\ne g_{1}$.
-In panel (a), where $g_{1}/g_{0}>1$, the frustrated boundaries that appear as vertical lines in the symmetric case tilt into straight lines with a positive slope.
-In panel (b), where $g_{1}/g_{0}<1$, the same boundaries acquire a negative slope, producing a opposite deformation of the diagram.
+In panel (left), where $g_{1}/g_{0}>1$, the frustrated boundaries that appear as vertical lines in the symmetric case tilt into straight lines with a positive slope.
+In panel (right), where $g_{1}/g_{0}<1$, the same boundaries acquire a negative slope, producing a opposite deformation of the diagram.

 Although the geometric orientation of the boundaries changes, the entropy plateaus remain unchanged: the ordered phases occupy the low-entropy cyan regions, while the frustrated $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$ exhibit green and orange regions characteristic values $\mathcal{S}/k_{\mathrm{B}}=\tfrac{1}{2}\ln(2)$ and $\ln(2)$, respectively.
 The $\mathrm{FR}_{1}-\mathrm{SP}$ oblique boundary also persists as a distinct entropic ridge in both panels, although shifted and tilted by the asymmetric Zeeman response.